Powder Snow

 The snowcat cabin was rather lovely, especially the fantastically large windows that allowed 360 degree views including vistas across to the ocean (when it wasn’t snowing).
 The cabin was spacious and everyone had their own forward facing coach seat, and the steps up the back made it easy to get in and out.
 The luxe cabin was a far cry from the primitive snowcat set up that NOASC had when they previously operated at Iwanai.

 The snowcat seemed to lack a little power (compared to some of the beasts in BC), otherwise any other inadequacies were very minor.
-This included no heater and a lack of storage for drink bottles, jackets and other gear.
+This included no heater and limited storage for drink bottles, jackets and other gear.
 Iwanai Cat Skiing has a backup snowcat.

 |